Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 Charles E. Grassley

-Graham’s predecessor as Judiciary Committee Chairman has also staked out a principled stand that would seem to preclude supporting a nominee in an election year.
+Graham’s predecessor as Judiciary Committee chairman has also staked out a principled stand that would seem to preclude supporting a nominee in an election year.

 Grassley, in defending the Garland gambit in 2018, cited precedent, saying that “it was very legitimate that you can’t have one rule for Democratic presidents and another rule for Republican presidents.”

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.